NEHU innovators develop book sanitisation machine | Technology

 NEHU innovators develop book sanitisation machine

-A team of innovators of the North-Eastern Hill University (NEHU) here has developed a book sanitization machine to deal with COVID-19 infections through books, officials said on Thursday.
-The book sanitizing machine was invented by a team of innovators of the Department of Biomedical Engineering and the Department of Basic Sciences and Social Sciences of NEHU, a Central university.
+A team of innovators of the North-Eastern Hill University (NEHU) here has developed a book sanitisation machine to deal with spread of COVID-19 through books, officials said on Thursday.
+The book sanitising machine was invented by a team of innovators of the Department of Biomedical Engineering and the Department of Basic Sciences and Social Sciences of NEHU, a Central university.

-Dr. Aseem Sinha, one of the members of the product development team said, "This sanitizing machine functions in an auto-controlled mode to sanitize all kinds of reading materials without causing any kind of damage to the material."
-Sinha said it is a composite machine using ultraviolet (UV) rays and heat technology to sanitize books.
-He said the machine can sanitize up to 150 books in one cycle of about 45 minutes for 20 paise per book.
+Dr Aseem Sinha, one of the members of the product development team said, "This sanitising machine functions in an auto-controlled mode to sanitise all kinds of reading materials without causing any kind of damage to the material."
+Sinha said it is a composite machine using ultraviolet (uv) rays and heat technology to sanitise books.
+He said the machine can sanitise up to 150 books in one cycle of about 45 minutes at a cost of 20 paise per book.

 - READ MORE ON: